 "This includes over 50 species, many of which are now breeding at the centre or can be seen flying in our daily demonstrations.
 We have also become a wildlife sanctuary and house a variety of animals including, Meerkats, African Servals, Farm Animals, Reptiles, Huskies and more!"

 Follow the path for 300 yards to a hedge - Hulberry Farm is just to the right.
-Stay straight on, keeping the hedgerow to your RHS, then 300 yards later to the field edge.
+Stay straight on, keeping the hedgerow to your RHS, then 300 yards later to the field corner.
 Turn left and steeply downhill along the edge of the field.
 Towards the bottom the path becomes enclosed, and eventually down steps to rejoin Lullingstone Lane.

 The views over the valley below and the railway viaduct can be stunning, and if lucky you might see some of the birds of prey in flight.

 Just to the left, on reaching the lane, is

 First constructed in 75 AD of wood, it was rebuilt using flint and tiles by 150

 AD, and greatly extended over the next 300 years.
 From the 4th

 Century there is evidence Christianity was practiced here and thus was the site

 On reaching Lullingstone Lane turn right and follow for 550 yards to a red-brick